DigitalKin-ai/kinos/prompts/interactive.md

 # Interactive Mode Analysis Framework

-## 1. Context Analysis
+## 1. Planning Phase Analysis
 - What is the current project state?
 - How does this objective align with the mission?
-- What are the relevant dependencies?
+- What are the immediate priorities from todolist?
+- What dependencies need consideration?

+## 2. File Context Analysis
+- Which files need to be read for context?
-- Which files need modification?
+- Which files require modification?

-## 2. Planning Considerations
-- What are the specific steps needed?
+- What are the file relationships?
-- What validation is required?
-- What are potential risks?
-- How to measure success?
+- How to validate file changes?

 ## 3. Implementation Strategy
-- Which files to modify first?
-- What order of operations?
+- What is the optimal change sequence?
-- How to maintain consistency?
+- How to maintain system consistency?
 - What tests are needed?
+- How to handle potential conflicts?

-## 4. Success Criteria
+## 4. Success Validation
+- What defines successful completion?
 - How to verify changes?
-- What to test?
-- What documentation needed?
+- What documentation is needed?
 - How to validate integration?

-## 5. File Operations
+## 5. Progress Tracking
+- How to track implementation progress?
+- What metrics to monitor?
+- How to update todolist?
-- Which files to read?
+- When to commit changes?

+## 6. Error Handling
+- What are potential failure points?
-- Which files to modify?
+- How to handle errors gracefully?
-- What backups needed?
+- What recovery steps are needed?
-- How to validate changes?
+- How to maintain data integrity?